sumoondev/learning-esp32/README.md

 **What I learned:** HTML integration to web server.
 **Hardware:** ESP32 DevKitv1.

+## Day 4 - Bluetooth
+**What I learned:** Create Bluetooth connection and Read serial data which can be provided using application 'Serial Bluetooth Connection' from playstore.
+**Hardware:** ESP32 DevKitv1.

 ## Run the example
 1. Open `Day-1/blink-arduino/blink.ino` in Arduino IDE or PlatformIO.
 2. Select board `ESP32 Dev Module`.